djguu/PAP-projeto/README.md

 Install packages with `npm install`

+Create a `localhost.txt` empty file in the root directory

-Start by typing `sudo npm start`
+Start by typing `npm start`

-Go to your browser and type `localhost:666`
+Go to your browser and type `https://localhost:8000`